 Michael Manfredo Phd Head, Professor, the Department of Human Dimensions of Natural Resources.
 Michael’s research focus is on understanding human thought about wildlife and natural resources.
 The goals of his current research program are: to increase the availability of human dimensions information relevant to wildlife and natural resource management; to provide for increased understanding of the role of human dimensions information in natural resources decision-making; to facilitate the integration of human dimension information into the natural resource decision-making process.

 Sam Martin.
-Instructor and Director of New Enterprise Programs in the department of Human Dimensions of Natural Resources at Colorado State University.
 Sam specializes in heritage tourism and has more than 25 years of industry experience having owned and operated several tourism-oriented businesses.
 He has also held senior marketing and management positions in up-scale resort and lodging properties, and in institutional fundraising.
 Sam lives in Fort Collins with his wife Joni and his son Timothy, two golden retrievers, Jake and Molly, and the head of the house cat.
 Joni and Sam have two older sons: Matt, a CSU alumnus; and Mike, a graduate of UC Denver.
 Both are currently pursuing careers in music.